 Alongside the growing body of research, regulators have begun to take legislative action with respect to superslims.
 In Australia, the Plain Packaging Act 2011 requires the standardisation of pack appearance and also stipulates minimum pack dimensions, which effectively prohibits the small pack shapes which commonly distinguish superslims variants.
 Within the European Union (EU) the revised Tobacco Products Directive (TPD), to be implemented in all 28 EU member states from May 2016, will also ban lipstick-type packs.
-Unlike in Australia, the TPD sets minimum warning (rather than pack) dimensions; warnings must be a minimum height (44 mm) and width (52 mm).
-The Impact Assessment for the TPD states that "some of the current packet shapes make it difficult to effectively display health warnings...particularly the case for very narrow (including 'lip-stick' shaped) packets which distorts text and picture warnings".
-20 The Impact Assessment also describes superslims packaging as increasing appeal and reducing perceived harm in comparison to other brand variants.
+Unlike in Australia, the TPD sets minimum warning (rather than pack) dimensions; warnings must be a minimum height (44mm), width (52mm) and depth (20mm).
+The Impact

-In this study, we explored perceptions of superslims packaging, including compact 'lipstick' packs, in line with three potential impacts identified within the impact assessment of the TPD: appeal, harm perceptions and the seriousness of warning of health risks.
-We focused on adolescent girls and young adult women (12-24 years) given that the EU Commissioner for Health explained that lipstick-style cigarette packages are 'specifically targeted to girls and young women'.
+In this study we explored perceptions of superslims packaging, including compact 'lipstick' packs, in line with three potential impacts identified within the impact assessment of the TPD: appeal, harm perceptions, and the seriousness of warning of health risks.
+We focused on young females (12-24 years) given that the EU Commissioner for Health explained that lipstick-style cigarette packages are "specifically targeted to girls and young women"

+METHODS

-METHODS Design and sample
+Design and sample

-Twelve focus groups were conducted with females aged 12-24 years (n=75) to explore perceptions of tobacco packaging, including female-oriented superslims packaging.
+Twelve focus groups were conducted with 12-24 year old females (n = 75) to explore perceptions of tobacco packaging, including female-oriented superslims packaging.
 Focus groups were considered an appropriate methodology as they provided an opportunity for participants to engage with one another and also the different styles of tobacco packaging.
 This helped to generate understanding of tobacco packaging from participants' perspectives.
-Using purposive sampling, groups were segmented by age (12-14, 15-17, 18-24) and social grade (ABC1=middle class, C2DE=working class).
-ABC1 and C2DE groupings are based on the widely used UK demographic classifications system derived from the National Readership Survey.
-Social grade was determined by the chief income earner in the household.
-ABC1 social grade reflects managerial, administrative and professional occupations.
-C2DE reflects skilled and unskilled manual workers, and casual or lowest grade workers.
+Using purposive sampling, groups were segmented by age (12-14, 15-17, 18-24) and social grade (ABC1 = higher income level, C2DE = lower income level).
 The 15-17 and 18-24 age groups were also segmented by smoking status (non-smokers, occasional smokers).
-Difficulties in recruiting smokers in the youngest age group meant that the 12-14 groups comprised only nonsmokers (see table 1).